solo-fsw/sosxr-unity-configdata/README.md

 - For: Leiden University SOSXR
 - Fully open source: Feel free to add to, or modify, anything you see fit.

+## Deprecation Notice
+Config Data is now part of [SeaShark](https://github.com/solo-fsw/sosxr-unity-seashark) and will be maintained there

 ## Installation
 1. Open the Unity project you want to install this package in.